 2018 marks five years since Arctic Monkeys released an album.
 The band's last record, AM, is one of their most successful, having sold just over one million in the UK.

-In 2014 the quartet announced they would be taking a break, but that hasn't stopped anticipation building around their sixth collection, which now appears to be imminent, if the recent drip-feeding of information is anything to go by.
+In 2014 the quartet announced they would be taking a break, but that hasn't stopped anticipation building around their sixth collection, which is now imminent.
 Here's what we know so far.

 When will the new Arctic Monkeys album be released?

-A 2018 release looks pretty certain.
+The band's sixth album is called Tranquillity Base Hotel & Casino and will be released on May 11.
 In an interview last September, bassist Nick O'Malley said the collection needs to be out this year and "if it isn't, we've got problems".
-Eek.

 In May 2017, a series of pictures in a recording studio were posted by drummer Matt Helders, while photographer Daniele Cavalli posted images of Alex Turner sat at a piano plus the band members out and about in Los Angeles.